 UNESCO project on Dinaric Karst Aquifer System (DIKTAS)

-The IAH Karst Commission contributes to the project “Protection and Sustainable Use of the Dinaric Karst Transboundary Aquifer System” (DIKTAS) by sending experts to the Science Advisory Panel of this project.
-This project was a GEF funded, implemented by UNDP and UNESCO during period 2011-2014.
-The project partners were countries of Croatia, Bosnia & Herzegovina, Montenegro and Albania.
+Karst Commission members are participating as experts on the Science Advisory Panel for the project “Protection and Sustainable Use of the Dinaric Karst Transboundary Aquifer System” (DIKTAS).
+This project was GEF funded and implemented by UNDP and UNESCO during the period 2011-2014.
+The project partners were the countries of Croatia, Bosnia & Herzegovina, Montenegro and Albania.
 The project’s mandate was to improve understanding of shared water resources and to facilitate their equitable and sustainable utilization, including the protection of dependent ecosystems.
-This was the first ever transboundary aquifer project of that magnitude conducted in karst environment.
-The Project manager was our member Neno Kukuric, while Zoran Stevanović and Neven Kresic contributed or led by many project activities.
+This was the first ever transboundary aquifer project of such a magnitude conducted in karst environment.
+The Project manager was our member Neno Kukuric, while Zoran Stevanović and Neven Kresic contributed or led some project activities.

 IGCP Project 598 – Environmental Change and Sustainability in Karst Systems

-The aim of this project is to increase and improve global understanding of karst and water resources and their effects on ecological health and on human issues, which involve water supply, agriculture, and urban development (UNESCO/IUGS IGCP 598).
+The aim of this project is to increase and improve global understanding of karst and water resources.
+Through this, the project hopes to educate people on the effects on ecological health and human issues related to water supply, agriculture, and urban development on karst (UNESCO/IUGS IGCP 598).